Adapted from images by storyset on Freepik

 A comprehensive plan is an official statement that sets forth goals, policies, and guidelines intended to direct a jurisdiction's present and future development.
 This collection catalogs resources that provide background information, comprehensive plan development guidance, and examples of potentially noteworthy plans from various types of communities across the country.

 Hazard mitigation is any sustained action taken to reduce or eliminate the risk of property damage or injuries from natural or human-caused disasters.
 This collection catalogs resources that provide background and policy guidance or demonstrate how cities and counties are using plans, programs, and regulations to mitigate natural and human-caused hazard risks.

+Inclusionary housing programs link affordable housing provision to private development by requiring or incentivizing developers to construct affordable housing units as part of market-rate residential projects.
 This collection catalogs resources that provide background and policy guidance or demonstrate how localities are using plans and development regulations to promote inclusionary housing.

 Online public engagement is an umbrella term for public-sector efforts to notify, inform, consult, or collaborate with community members through websites and web applications.
 This collection catalogs resources that provide background and policy guidance as well as resources that explain or illustrate how local and regional agencies are using online public engagement tools and techniques.

 Shared Mobility refers to transportation services that provide users with short-term access to transportation modes on an as-needed basis.
 This collection catalogs resources that provide background and policy guidance or demonstrate how local and regional agencies are taking action to accommodate or encourage ridesourcing; bike, car, and scooter sharing; ridesharing; and microtransit services.